VedMK/BCS-portfolio-Ved/README.md

 Hi!
 I'm Ved, a Grade 12 student and an aspiring Penetration Tester & Cloud Security Engineer.

-This repository documents my journey into cybersecurity — from the fundamentals I'm currently learning to the hands-on labs, projects, and research I've completed along the way.
+This repository documents my journey into cybersecurity from the fundamentals I'm currently learning to the hands on labs, projects, and research I've completed along the way.

 ---